 Have you ever noticed an ache, unusual temperature sensitivity, sharp edges, or food getting stuck in your tooth?
 These could be signs of fracture or advanced decay that could merit a dental crown.

 Even if you can't see or feel anything wrong, dental x-rays can reveal the extent of decay.
-Come in for a consultation at Greenville Family Smiles.
+Come in for a consultation at our Greenville dentist office.
 Dr. Goldstone will help you plan ahead and determine whether you a crown or filling is what you need.